Bicycle Master Plan

 About the Plan

-UNC developed a Bicycle Master Plan with the goal of making cycling an integral part of UNC-Chapel Hill culture.
-UNC wants to create a safe place for everyone to ride – from potential riders to daily commuters.
-The Plan was developed concurrently with the Town of Chapel Hill’s Bike Plan, so there is seamless cooperation to jointly implement both plans.
-The Town of Carrboro’s Bicycle Plan will also guide access improvements to UNC’s campus.
+UNC-Chapel Hill developed a Bicycle Master Plan in 2014 with the goal of making cycling an integral part of UNC-Chapel Hill culture.
+UNC-Chapel Hill wants to create a safe place for everyone to ride – from potential riders to daily commuters.
+The plan was developed concurrently with the Town of Chapel Hill’s Bike Plan, so there is seamless cooperation to jointly implement both plans.
+The Town of Carrboro’s Bicycle Plan will also guide access improvements to UNC-Chapel Hill’s campus.

 The Plan Vision

-Bicycling is an integral part of UNC culture and how the community gets to, through and around campus.
+Bicycling is an integral part of University culture and how the community gets to, through and around campus.

 The Plan Goals